-Jack has just completed his first year of Human, Social and Political Sciences here at Christ's College, Cambridge.
+Jack wrote this at the end of his first year of Human, Social and Political Sciences here at Christ's College, Cambridge.
 He's originally from the US but went to high school in São Paulo, Brazil, where he took the International Baccalaureate.

 I applied to Christ’s primarily because of its location and its appearance.
 I knew I wanted to apply to an old College with beautiful architecture, and Christ’s definitely fulfils that requirement.
 After living in a busy city in Brazil with limited public transportation and terrible traffic, it was important to me to be in a conveniently located College within walking distance of everywhere I need to go.